mrjacobbloom/pattern-matcher.js/README.md

 ### `NodeInstance`

 A `NodeInstance` is the value returned when you call a `NodeClass` as a function.
+It generally represents an AST node.
 It stores the set of arguments passed to it and is array-like which makes it easily destructurable in a `PatternMatcher`.

 ```javascript
 let myClass = new NodeClass('myClass');